stefansjs/rp2_dht_reader/README.md

 # dht_reader
 PIO-based reader for DHT11 and DHT22 for use with Raspberry Pi Pico (or a RP2040 or similar mcu)

-## OVERVIEW
-By using PIO we can simplify the code compared to othr

 ## USAGE
 Connect your DHT sensor to the Pico.
 Pull up resistor between Vcc and Data lines is not necessary, because the code enables an internal pull-up in the pico, although if you do it shouldn't hurt.
 My DHT11 needed 5V on Vcc to work.
 DHT22 Worked fine on 3.3 Volts.